Avi Jacob

 Avi Jacob is an American singer-songwriter originally from Dartmouth, Massachusetts.

 Life and career

-Avi was born in a Jewish family in Dartmouth, Massachusetts.
-His father, an historian, is the author of several books about the Holocaust.
+Avi was born into a Jewish family in Dartmouth, Massachusetts.
+His father, historian Robert Michael, is the author of several books about the Holocaust.
 Jacob left home in his teen years to live in Boston.
 He spent the next several years developing skills as a songwriter and performer.
 While living in Boston, he was involved in the DIY music community The Whitehaus Family Record and released several amateur recordings with them.
 Jacob moved to Charleston, South Carolina in 2010 and began to focus on his professional career in music by playing small music festivals, and being featured in music blogs and samplers.